 A topic is a file containing information about a particular subject.
-Topics might be the most important part of a Flare project.
-Everything else is contained within topics (e.g., cross-references, text, images) or points toward topics (e.g., tables of contents, indexes, browse sequences).
+Topics might be the most important part of a project.
+Everything else is contained within topics (e.g., cross-references, text, images) or points toward topics (e.g., tables of contents).
 The very reason end users open a Help system or manual is to find information, a little direction.
 They find that help within individual topics.